CLU (programming language): Clusters

-A cluster is a module that encapsulates all of its components except for those explicitly named in the "is" clause.
+A cluster implements a data abstraction, which is a set of objects and a set of primitive operations to create and manipulate those objects.
 These correspond to the public components of a class in recent OO languages.
 A cluster also defines a type that can be named outside the cluster (in this case, "complex_number"), but its representation type (rep) is hidden from external clients.

 Cluster names are global, and no namespace mechanism was provided to group clusters or allow them to be created "locally" inside other clusters.

 In a cluster, the explicit type conversions up and down change between the abstract type and the representation; implicit conversions between these types are signified using the special type cvt.
 CLU does not otherwise perform implicit type conversions.
 There is a universal type any, and a procedure force[] to check that an object is a certain type.
 Objects may be mutable or immutable, the latter being base types such as integers, booleans, characters and strings.